realA10001986/SID/README.md

 ## Basic Operation

 When the SID is idle, it shows an idle pattern.
 There are alternative idle patterns to choose from, selected by *10OK through *14OK on the remote, or via MQTT.
-If an SD card is inserted, the setting will be persistent accross reboots.
+If an SD card is present, the setting will be persistent accross reboots.

 If the option **_Adhere strictly to movie patterns_** is set (which is the default), the idle patterns #0 through #3 will only use patterns extracted from the movies (plus some interpolations); the same goes for when [GPS speed](#bttf-network-bttfn) is used.
 If this option is unset, random variations are shown, which is less boring, but also less accurate.